 DAINES, Lionel.
 R. Colonel.
 Private in the King's Colonials having enlisted on 17/03/1905 and discharged from service 17/03/1914.
 Served in the Indian Army in WW1.
 Saw extensive service in WW2 at Dunkirk, North Africa, Sicily, Salerno, Anzio, Normandy and the Rhine.
-Became a Lieutenant Colonel.
-Living in Rhodesia in 1951.
+Promoted to Lieutenant Colonel in the South African army and was living in Rhodesia in 1951.
 Awarded Military Cross.
 Named in a photograph at Colchester camp in 1911 see Figure 67.

 DALE, Thomas W. 975.
 Corporal MIC